LanguageMachines/clariah-plus-tasks/di.huc/vre-plan3/plan.md

 doubts whether it would be practically feasible.
 I also mentioned at the time, that a comparable effort was undertaken before and had failed, the TTNWW project, and that it was important to draw lessons from that.

+Alongside the initial VRE endeavours, I wrote a [plan for LaMachine v2](https://github.com/proycon/LaMachine/blob/master/lamachine_v2_plan.md) and its connection to the VRE.
+This current plan for the VRE can be considered a logical continuation of that earlier plan and in fact reiterates a lot of what was said back then.

 Not withstanding the efforts of the participating developers, the [first VRE